Seneca-144100/IPC144NBB-ONLY-/Workshops/WS4/readme.md

 ### `void menu(void)`

-Add the prototype to `rental.h` and then create the menu function in `rental.c` to print the following menu:
+Add the prototype above to `rental.h` and then create the menu function in `rental.c` to print the following menu:

 ```text
 Equipment     Price      SKU